HnkGitHub/MS-LUA-Makefiles/README.md

 # MS-LUA-Makefiles
-MSVC Makefile and definition files, Borland Makefile and Definition Files to build Lua.
+MSVC Makefile and definition files, Borland Makefile and Definition Files to build Lua: " a powerful, efficient, lightweight, embeddable scripting language.
+It supports procedural programming, object-oriented programming, functional programming, data-driven programming, and data description. (https://github.com/lua)"

 These files will allow you to build Lua using Microsoft Visual C++ or Borland/Embarcadero Compilers.
 Read the Makefiles for further information and help on how to setup your Lua Source Directory and set compiler options.
 As early as